 From somewhere like Sliema, it’s around 14 kilometres to Marsaxlokk and it will take you around 30-40 minutes to get there depending on traffic.
 This will also allow you to easily go from Marsaxlokk to St Peter’s Pool without needing to worry about organising transport.

-The best option for renting a car in Malta is to browse Rentalcars.com for the best deals.
-They aggregate results across all the major car hire companies to ensure you don’t need to pay more than you need to for your transport!
+The best option for renting a car in Malta is to browse Rentalcars.com.
+They aggregate results across many major car hire companies to ensure you get a good price for your car hire!

 Marsaxlokk & St Peter’s Pool by Tour

 It’s possible to take organised tours to Marsaxlokk though many of them only depart on Sundays when the famous Marsaxlokk Fish Market is on.
 They often also include stops in the Blue Grotto rather than St Peter’s Pool.
-Some tour options if you wish to visit on a Sunday include this half-day tour available on Viator or this option available on GetYourGuide
+If you wish to visit on a Sunday, this tour available on GetYourGuide or this tour available on Viator can be prebooked online.

 Should you visit on Sunday to see the Marsaxlokk Fish Market?